emilyriehl/yoneda/src/simplicial-hott/5-segal-types.md

 -- A special case of [RS17, Corollary 5.6(ii)], using is-Segal'.
 #def Segal'-arrow-types
-  (extext : ExtExt)                         -- This proof uses extension extensionality, defined in 4-extension-types.md (A : U)                                   -- A type.
+  (extext : ExtExt)                         -- This proof uses extension extensionality.
+  (A : U)                                   -- A type.
   (AisSegal : isSegal' A)                   -- A proof that A isSegal'.
   : isSegal' (arr A)